antounes/antounes.github.io/_drafts/2021-07-17-paper-applications-of-ml-supply-chain-management.md

 * unsupervised learning algorithms (k-means, PCA, unsupervised neural networks)
 * semisupervised learning algorithms (self-training, transductive support vector machine)
 * ensemble learning (boosting, bagging)

+This was a very broad overview of the work that exists on the use of ML for supply chain management.

+**Source** Tirkolaee, E. B., Sadeghi, S., Mooseloo, F. M., Vandchali, H. R., & Aeini, S. (2021).
+Application of Machine Learning in Supply Chain Management: A Comprehensive Overview of the Main Areas.
+Mathematical Problems in Engineering, 2021.